 Canada has strict laws in place that govern the use, possession ownership, purchase, sale, storage and transportation of firearms and weapons.
 Courts take possession of a prohibited or restricted firearm very seriously.
 Many firearms offences carry mandatory minimum imprisonment sentences.
 Hiring a skilled defence lawyer with expertise relating to firearms and weapons charges can have a significant impact on the way in which the criminal matter proceeds through the courts.
 Being charged with weapons and firearms offences must be taken seriously, as the charges can have significant impacts on one’s personal and professional life.

-Milton Firearms & Weapons Charges Lawyer
+Firearms & Weapons Charges Lawyer in Milton

 What is a Weapon?